MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/introduction-to-xbox-live-apis.md

 - C++/WinRT is also supported.
 More information about C++/WinRT can be found at [https://moderncpp.com/2016/10/13/cppwinrt-available-on-github/](https://moderncpp.com/2016/10/13/cppwinrt-available-on-github/)

-To use C++/WinRT with the XSAPI C++ API, before including the XSAPI header define XSAPI_CPPWINRT.
+To use C++/WinRT with the XSAPI C++ API, before including the XSAPI header, define XSAPI_CPPWINRT.
 For example:

 ```cpp
 #define XSAPI_CPPWINRT